jeremisterr/jeremisterr/README.md

 # byi !
-feel free to int! i love talking to ppl i usually either have high or low energy, if i switch randomly its not ur fault i just run out of social battery a lot ,,
+feel free to int! i love talking to ppl i may be dry sometimes , i run out of energy rlly quickly

 # interests <3